Justin Storms: Art

 In 2008 Justin Storms graduated from Maryland Institute College of Art and attended the Triangle Artist Workshop in Brooklyn, NY.
 In 2008 he was invited to attend the University of Berlin's "Karl Hofer Gesellschaft," where he exhibited work for the emerging art fair: "Preview Berlin" which was held at the historic Berlin Tempelhof Airport.
 In 2009, he was awarded Switzerland's "AKKU" residency, located outside of Zurich from 2009-2010.
 He was commissioned to press 50 copies of the "Whaletopian Coloring Book" by AKKU.
 In 2010 he was invited to attend the Triangle International Residency in Brooklyn, NY.

 Music

 Wailin Storms formed by Justin Storms in Corpus Christi, Texas which later settled in Durham, NC.
 The band is a mix of doom-punk and swampy rock.
-After two EPs — 2011’s Bone Colored Moon and 2014’s Shiver — the band issued their debut LP, "One Foot In The Flesh Grave" on Magic Bullet Records in 2015.
+After two EPs — 2011's Bone Colored Moon and 2014's Shiver — the band issued their debut LP, "One Foot In The Flesh Grave" on Magic Bullet Records in 2015.

 Their 2nd full length album "Sick City" was released in 2017 and was recorded by Kevin Ratterman and Ann Gauthier at La La Land in Louisville KY on the polish label Antena Kryzku.
 Their song "Irene Garza" was featured on NPR's All Songs Considered and featured in Decibel Magazine, Cvlt Nation, Invisible Oranges, and other outlets.
 Their 3rd album "Rattle" was recorded by J. Robbins and is expected to be released in Spring of 2020.
-The record will released on Gilead Media in North America and Antena Kryzku in Europe.
+The record will be released on Gilead Media in North America and Antena Kryzku in Europe.